AngeloGalav/multiple-couriers-planning/docs/models.md

 - `cp_model2.py` runs `model_2.mzn`
 - `cp_model2_symmb.py` run `model_2_symmb.mzn`

+Both these scripts are setup with the optimal options regarding the heuristics by default.

 To run a model through the Python scripts type:
 ```
 python3 cp_model2.py [-i INSTANCE] [-so {gecode,chuffed}]